ResourCes

 Okay, I know we just said not to base your strategy on what you see other groups doing, but hear me out.

 If your company already has ERGs, and you're just trying to request a new one, ask the other Leads what a reasonable budget would be.
-If you're launching your first set of ERGs at your company, then try to talk to other DEI leaders working with companies of similar sizes, industries, and/or geographies about what their budgets look like.
+If you're launching your first set of ERGs at your company, then try to talk to other belonging leaders working with companies of similar sizes, industries, and/or geographies about what their budgets look like.

 Hmm... if only there was a way for you to connect with ERG Leaders at other companies...